 Dublin Castle is steeped in history and considered to be one of Ireland’s most important buildings.
 It was built in 13th century on the site of an old Viking settlement and it functioned as the centre of British rule in Ireland for over 700 years.
 The ownership of the castle was handed over to Michael Collins and the Irish Free State in 1922.
+As a hotel close to Dublin Castle, Maldron Hotel Kevin Street is just 10 minutes walk away.

 Dublin castle is now primarily used for large state events.
 When leaders of foreign countries come to Ireland on official visits, banquets are hosted in Dublin castle.
 The presidential inaugurations take place in St. Patrick’s Hall and the results of large political referendums are officially announced in the courtyard of the castle.